lathamfell/AAAH/README.md

 ## Notes
 - This system only works on EECS flip servers but may be easily modified to work elsewhere.
 - If you forward your ENGR mail, you will need to disable email forwarding.
 Email forwarding overrides the procmail filter.
+    - In order to check forwarding state, navigate to https://secure.engr.oregonstate.edu:8000/teach.php and click "Email Forwarding".
+Find this under "Email Tools" in the right menu.

 ## Getting Started
 1. Choose a method of installation (quick or step by step) and follow the directions below.